 - Clip and send a funny cartoon or joke that a volunteer will appreciate.

 - Clean a teacher’s classroom.

-- Create a bulletin board that features volunteers serving
+- Create a bulletin board that features volunteers serving children.

-- Call a different team member each day just to see how the
+- Call a different team member each day just to see how the person is doing.

 - Ask for reports on past prayer requests.

 - Establish convenient parking places for “volunteers only.”

 - Create a comfortable coffee area for volunteers only.
 Provide fresh pastries and fruit.